jegtnes/jegtnes-static/src/blog/calculating-a-net-promoter-score-nps-in-sqlite-mysql.md

 SUM(CASE WHEN recommendRating BETWEEN 9 AND 10 THEN 1 ELSE 0 END) * 1.0 -
 ```

-<code class="language-sql">CASE WHEN</code> in SQL is something I haven't seen until I researched solutions for this problem.
+`CASE WHEN`{language=sql} in SQL is something I haven't seen until I researched solutions for this problem.
 What happens here is:

 1) Sum up everything inside the brackets
 2) the calculation inside the brackets searches for all the values in the `recommendRating` column